hamidgasmi/training.computerscience.cloud.aws/README.md

 <details>
 <summary>Bootstrap</summary>

-- It is the process of providing "build" directives to an EC2 instance
+- It's the process of providing "build" directives to an EC2 instance
 - It uses user data and can take in
 	- Shell script-style commands: Power Shell for Windows or Bash for Linux
 	- [Cloud-init directives](https://cloudinit.readthedocs.io/en/latest/)